m-dani-sh/Digital_Clock/README.md

 ﻿# Digital_Clock
-Here is my fist project using html css ,It was my first step to learning #html #css
+Here is my first project using html css ,It was my first step to learning #html #css